EMBL-Hentze-group/CLIPseq-workflow/README.md

 :warning: on EMBL HPC, make sure that the shell is clean, ie no conda/mamba paths are set, as this can interefere with JRE, giving weird errors.

 For example submission scripts to run the pipeline, see repository [Clip-seq Nextflow Submission](https://git.embl.org/grp-hentze/workflows/clip-seq-nextflow-submission) and make sure to browse to the branches in the repository.

+Given below are example commands to run the workflow with data from supported CLIP protocols.

 ### eCLIP with human genome (hg38) on SLURM
 ```bash